genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 3. Using **File Initializer** application.

-Select the created uninitialized files (from data flow or File Manager), right click on them, go to "Manage" and choose the "File Initializer" app.
+Select the created uninitialized files (from data flow or File Manager), right click on them, go to "Manage" and choose the "File Initializer" application.

 .. image:: images/file_initializer_df.png

 File Initializer reports the status of the files and allows you to initialize those that need to be by clicking on their respective "Go!" buttons, or "Initialize all" to do them all at once.
-Files do not need to be produced by the same apps to be initialized together.
+Files do not need to be produced by the same applications to be initialized together.

 .. image:: images/file_initializer.png

 4. Using **Start initialization** button in File Provenance.

 Alternatively, you can click on the name of the last created file, go to Manage and choose File Provenance application.
-The app displays the pipeline and also allows you to run the computation using "Start initialization" button.
+The application displays the pipeline and also allows you to run the computation using "Start initialization" button.
 You’ll learn more about this application later in this section.